linode/docs/docs/websites/nginx/install-and-configure-nginx-and-php-fastcgi-on-ubuntu-16-04.md

 If you're planning to run applications that support file uploads (images, for example), the above configurations may expose you to a security risk by allowing arbitrary code execution.
 The short explanation for this behavior is that a properly crafted URI which ends in ".php", in combination with a malicious image file that actually contains valid PHP, can result in the image being processed as PHP.

-To mitigate this issue, you may wish to modify your configuration to include a `try_files` directive:
+To mitigate this issue, you may wish to modify your configuration to include a `try_files` directive as shown in this excerpt:

 {: .file}
 /etc/nginx/sites-available/example.com